IT5007-2410/assignment-2-aivolcano/README.md

  * If you are coding in a branch use the following command instead: ```$git push -u origin <mybranchname>```

+# The requirements are implemented.
+- [x] (1) Code the variable for storing traveller data.
+- [x] (2) Homepage with Navigation Bar and Free Seats Display
+* - [x] Navigation bar to switch between different components (Add Traveller, Display Traveller, etc.).
+* - [x] Display free seats as a sub-component, with occupied seats in grey and free seats in green.
+* - [x] Components should be hidden or shown based on user selection.
+- [x] (3) Display the details of travellers in a table, using data stored in the local variable.
+- [x] (4) Provide a form to add a new traveller, and upon form submission, update the local data structure.
+- [x] (5) Provide a form to delete a traveller by ID, updating the local data structure.
+- [x] (6) Display a visual representation of reserved (grey) and unreserved (green) seats, similar to an air/movie theatre seat arrangement.
+- [x] (7)  Ensure that adding and removing travellers correctly updates the table and free seat display, and handle edge cases like no seats or train being full.

 Run the files
 compile the App.jsx into the App.js file.
 ```shell
 npm install
 npm run compile
 npm start